CodeYourFuture/curriculum/content/induction/blocks/cyf-folder/index.md

 For each of the steps below, you'll need to use the command line in your terminal.

-You can use this [cli documentation](https://www.techrepublic.com/article/16-terminal-commands-every-user-should-know/) to refresh your memory on terminal commands.
+Use this [cli documentation](https://www.techrepublic.com/article/16-terminal-commands-every-user-should-know/) to remember terminal commands.

 2. In your terminal, print your current working directory.
 3. List the files and folders in your current working directory.